linkoid/SmiteUnit/README.md

 ## Unique Features of SmiteUnit
 ### 1. Test Injection
-* Traditional unit-tests run portions of a program in a seperate test program.
-SmiteUnit differs by injecting tests into a program instead.
+* Traditional unit-tests run portions of a program in a seperate test application.
+SmiteUnit differs by injecting tests into a target application instead.
-* Defined injection points dictate when tests start and stop, providing a high level of control over when and where tests run within a program.
+* Defined injection points dictate when tests start and stop, providing a high level of control over when and where tests run within an application.
-* SmiteUnit executes the program and the injected tests in a subprocess, capturing the standard error and standard output.
+* SmiteUnit executes the target application and the injected tests in a subprocess, capturing the standard error and standard output.
 ### 2. Flexibility
-* SmiteUnit treats the target program as a black box.
-The original program does not need to be modified extensively to inject SmiteUnit tests.
+* SmiteUnit treats the target application as a black box.
+The original application does not need to be modified extensively to inject SmiteUnit tests.
-* Test writers have complete control over where injection points are placed, along with many other specifics about how tests are injected into the program.
+* Test writers have complete control over where injection points are placed, along with many other specifics about how tests are injected into the application.
 ### 3. Compatibility with Other Frameworks
 * SmiteUnit is designed to work well alongside other testing frameworks.
 * Attribute names are prefixed with "Smite" to avoid ambiguity with other attrubutes.